DenizIsikli/InstantGamingAPI/README.md

+# Disclaimer

+Quitt.net has been taken down and is no longer available meaning that this API is no longer functional.
+This repository is kept for informational purposes only.

 # QuittAPI

 QuittAPI is a Flask-based RESTful API developed to retrieve information about movies and TV shows available on Quitt.net.
 It offers various endpoints to access and manage product information in a structured format.